Hello · வணக்கம் · नमस्ते

 Korea Honorary Reporter Selected as the Official Honorary Reporter for the Korean Culture and Information Service of the Ministry of Culture, Sports and Tourism to promote South Korea to Indian audiences by showcasing its travel, culture, and food through my articles.

-Top Tech Blogger, India I started tech blogging in 2002 during my early days and listed as the 'Top 30 Tech blogger' by 'Blog Street India' and rated as the 'Top 50 Tech Blogger' by 'Blogs Top List'.
+Top Blogger, India - Tech & Travel Category I started tech blogging in 2002 during my early days and listed as the 'Top 30 Tech blogger' by 'Blog Street India' and rated as the 'Top 50 Tech Blogger'.
 My Tech blog is also listed as Favorite Blog lists at their Official Sun Microsystems Web Blog.
 My Tech blog posts have also been featured at Google Blogoscoped.com, Netscape.com, Java.net, Webpronews, Planet Mozilla, Linux Toy and few other popular blogs.
+My travel journal, Casual Walker, is ranked as one of the top 50 photo travel blogs in India.

 W3C HTML5 Working Group & Internet Society (ISOC) India Served as an early contributing member of the World Wide Web Consortium (W3C) HTML5 Working Group, which was responsible for developing the HTML5 specification and advancing it to formal W3C Recommendation status.
 Also a member of the Internet Society (ISOC) India Chapter, supporting internet development and advocacy .